tr8dr/tseries-patterns/README.md

 # mv labeler (momentum / trend labeler)
 This package will contain a collection of price pattern detectors (online and offline).
 A few years ago developed an algorithm to label momentum and trend patterns in intra-day or daily price data.
-Given its simplicity has done astonishingly well, and as is not especially proprietary, thought to share with others.
+In spite of its simplicity, has performed astonishingly well.
+As is not especially proprietary, thought to share this more broadly.

-I use this and similar algorithms for:
+I use this algorithms for:

 - collecting price moves for pattern analysis
 - comparing online trend or MR signal versus optimum behavior as identified ex-post by this labeler